AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/segmentation/custom-segmentation.md

 * Use this legend to understand the various icons found on this page

 ![](assets/1.png)

 Step 4 - Add Filter Rules.

-* First, enter the category name.
-Business Type is an example.
+* First, enter the category name. [!UICONTROL Business Type] is an example.
 Click the check mark when you're finished.
 You need to enter a category name before you can add segments
 * Click the plus sign to add a segment
 * Enter a Segment name.
 For example, you could have one segment for New Business, Partners, Renewal, or Upsell